chaudron/ovs_perf/README.md

 ```

-### Start the T-Rex server
+### Start the TRex server
-Now we're ready to start the T-Rex server in a tmux session, so we can look at
+Now we're ready to start the TRex server in a tmux session, so we can look at
 the console if we want to:

 ```